Healthdirect Free Australian health advice you can count on.

 What are the best sources of potassium?

-Most people get enough potassium from what they eat.
 There is plenty of potassium in:

-• dried apricots, dates and dried figs
+• apricots and dried fruit

-• tree fruits, such as avocados, apples, oranges and bananas
+• tree fruits — such as avocados, apples, oranges and bananas

-• leafy greens, such as spinach, kale and silverbeet
+• leafy greens — such as spinach, kale and silverbeet

-• vine fruits, such as tomatoes, cucumbers, zucchini, eggplant and pumpkin
+• vine fruits — such as tomatoes, cucumbers, zucchini, eggplant and pumpkin

-• root vegetables, such as carrots, potatoes and sweet potatoes
+• root vegetables — such as carrots, potatoes and sweet potatoes

-• beans and peas
+• legumes — such as beans and peas

 Should I take a potassium supplement?